j3551ca/BEAST-FLOW/README.md

 BEAST-FLOW is written in the glue language and workflow engine of Nextflow.
 The parallelization, portability, and modularity of dataflow programming facilitate high-throughput data analysis, reproducibility, and customization.
 Modifications to the default parameters can be easily adjusted to fit the purpose of a project.

-BEAST-FLOW was first published as part of a paper classifying SARS-CoV-2 reinfections.
+BEAST-FLOW was first published as part of a paper (manuscript in preparation) classifying SARS-CoV-2 reinfections.

 ## Table of Contents
 - [Introduction](#introduction)